-You already know the importance of the analytics, but more specifically, you need to study about SEO factors, including keywords, search volume, competition, and historical data.
+You already know the importance of analytics, but more specifically, you need to study SEO factors, including keywords, search volume, competition, and historical data.

-However, researching about other factors like CPC and competitors price range may also help you if you’re going with paid promotion.
+However, researching other factors like CPC and competitors’ price ranges may also help you if you’re going with paid promotion.

-These activities are necessary to cater the better deals to your customers without compromising much on price.
+These activities are necessary to cater better deals to your customers without compromising much on price.

 2. Shopping Advisors/Reviewers

-It’s hard for most of the businesses to answer how to cater the crowds as consumers are seeking expert advice before making a buying decision.
+It’s hard for most businesses to answer how to cater to the crowds as consumers are seeking expert advice before making a buying decision.

 There are many industry experts and reviewers influencing people about what products should they buy and shouldn’t.
-Especially, the celebrities, bloggers, and YouTubers having the huge following can decide where to lead their customers.
+Especially, celebrities, bloggers, and YouTubers with a huge following can decide where to lead their customers.

 So, to make the most of this festive season, you must be literally spying the web to capitalize on these opportunities.